skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 with me, Alexa for designing and drawing the logo, and [platipo](https://github.com/platipo) for making the [official background](https://github.com/way-cooler/way-cooler/issues/141).
-If your name is not here, I did not forget you this blog post is just long enough as it is :).
+If your name is not here, I did not forget you; this blog post is just long enough as it is :).

 Until the next adventure.